Visigothic Code

 The code abolished the old tradition of having different laws for Romans (leges romanae) and Visigoths (leges barbarorum), and under it all the subjects of the Visigothic kingdom would stop being romani and gothi instead becoming hispani.
 In this way, all subjects of the kingdom were gathered under the same jurisdiction, eliminating social and legal differences, and allowing greater assimilation of the populations.
-As such, the Code marks the transition from the Roman law to Germanic law and is one of the best surviving examples of leges barbarorum.
-It combines elements of the Roman law, Catholic law and Germanic tribal customary law.
+The Code "fused Roman law and Germanic law and was binding on both [Visigothic and Spanish-Roman] populations."
+The Code also enshrined much law regarding the Catholic Church, probably "imparted to it by the Council of Toledo of 447".
+Unfortunately, according to translator S.P.
+Scott, the code was written in "monkish Latin, a barbarous jargon, extremely difficult to translate, and vastly different from the polished idiom of Tacitus and Cicero".

 The first law codes

 During the first centuries of Visigothic rule, Romans were ruled by different laws than Goths were.
 The earliest known Visigothic laws are the Code of Euric, which were compiled by roughly 480 A.D.
 The first written laws of the Visigothic kingdom were compiled during the rule of king Alaric II and were meant to regulate the lives of Romans, who made up the majority of the kingdom and were based on the existing Roman imperial laws and their interpretations.
 The Breviarium (Breviary of Alaric) was promulgated during the meeting of Visigothic nobles in Toulouse on February 2, 506.

-During the reign of king Leovigild an attempt was made to unite the laws regulating the lives of Goths and Romans into a revised law code, Codex Revisus.
-In 589, at the Third Council of Toledo, the ruling Visigoths and Suebi, who had been Arian Christians, accepted Roman Christianity (what became modern Catholicism).
-Now that the formerly Roman population and the Goths shared the same faith King Reccared issued laws that equally applied to both populations.
+During the reign of King Leovigild an attempt was made to unite the laws regulating the lives of Goths and those who had previously been Roman subjects, into a revised law code, Codex Revisus.
+In 589, at the Third Council of Toledo, the ruling Visigoths and Suebi, who had long practiced Arianism, converted to Latin Catholicism.
+Now that the formerly Roman population and the Goths shared the same faith, King Reccared issued laws that equally applied to both populations.